 Simple English definitions for legal terms

-Read a random definition: chamber of accounts
+Read a random definition: church law

 A nonnegotiable bill of lading is a document that acknowledges the receipt of goods by a carrier or shipper's agent and the contract for the transportation of those goods.
 It specifies a consignee to whom the carrier is obligated to deliver the goods and is not transferable to another party.
 This type of bill of lading is different from a negotiable bill of lading, which is a document of title that can be transferred to another party.